Coffee Hazelnut Shortbread is packed with butter, a hint of coffee, and a toasty hazelnut crunch. Honestly, what could be cozier?

 Instructions

-- In the bowl of a stand mixer or food processor (you can also use a hand mixer, or your hands) mix together the flour, sugar and hazelnuts.
+- In the bowl of a stand mixer or food processor (you can also use a hand mixer, or your hands) blend together the butter, sugar, and espresso powder.
+Mix well and scrape down the sides of the bowl as necessary.

 - Cool on the pan briefly before finishing on a rack.

-- When the cookies are completely cool, melt the chocolate for about a minute in the microwave stirring until completely smooth, then drizzle or dunk the shortbread.
-You can just dust them with powdered sugar if you don't want to use the chocolate.
+- When the cookies are completely cool, melt the chocolate and butter or oil for about a minute in the microwave and the stir until completely smooth.
+If necessary heat in another 15 second burst to completely melt.
+Drizzle the surface or dunk your shortbread and place on parchment paper to harden.
+You can also simply dust them with powdered sugar if you don't want to use the chocolate.

 Nutrition